Wage and Hour Law

 Do Employees Who Work Outside the Office Get Overtime?

 Technology allows many employees to work outside of the office.
 The FLSA does not distinguish between overtime work performed at the office and remote overtime work.
-So, employers must pay non-exempt employees overtime when required, regardless of whether the employee works in the office or out of it.
+Employers must pay non-exempt employees overtime when required, regardless of whether the employee works in the office or from home.

-The “required and permitted” language means that employers should provide written authorization for employees to earn overtime while working outside the office.
-For instance, you may not be entitled to overtime for checking email on the weekend when your boss did not intend for you to do so.
+The required and permitted language means that employers should provide written authorization for employees to earn overtime while working outside the office.
+Check with a local employment law attorney to understand the overtime laws for your job.

 What Are the State Overtime Laws?

-Some states have overtime laws in addition to the FLSA.
+Some states have more protective overtime laws.
 Employees subject to both state and federal overtime laws are entitled to overtime according to whichever law pays the higher overtime pay.

 For example, California has state overtime laws.
 In addition to requiring overtime for working more than 40 hours in a work week, employees also receive overtime pay when they work more than eight hours in a single workday.
 The overtime rate increases to double the employee’s regular hourly rate (double time) for working more than 12 hours in a day.
-In addition, California requires overtime pay on Sundays for employees who work seven days a week.
+In addition, California requires overtime pay for employees who work seven consecutive days in a given workweek, regardless of which day it ends.

-Get a Lawyer To Protect Your Overtime Pay
+Get a Lawyer To Protect Your Overtime Payments

 At LawInfo, we know legal issues can be stressful and confusing.
 We are committed to providing you with reliable legal information in a way that is easy to understand.
 Our pages are written by legal writers and reviewed by legal experts.
 We strive to present information in a neutral and unbiased way, so that you can make informed decisions based on your legal circumstances.